-High school seniors interested in receiving financial assistance to help pay for college can apply now for the Pennsylvania House of Representatives’ Scholarship.
-The application deadline is March 1.
+High school seniors interested in receiving financial assistance to help pay for college can now apply for the Pennsylvania House of Representatives’ Scholarship.

 January is National Radon Action Month.
 An estimated 40% of Pennsylvania homes have higher levels of radon than national safety standards, due to the state’s geology.
 However, residents can perform a simple test to detect this gas, which is considered the second leading cause of lung cancer.

 The Pennsylvania State Police issued a disturbing warning recently about scammers using the COVID-19 vaccine distribution program as a means to steal someone’s money and/or personal information.

 Last week, I joined my colleagues in the Pennsylvania House of Representatives in taking the oath of office to begin the 2021-2022 Legislative Session during a ceremony at the state Capitol in Harrisburg.

 The Department of Agriculture has released the schedule for the virtual 105th Pennsylvania Farm Show.
 Traditionally held in Harrisburg, the department moved the show to an online event as the Commonwealth continues to battle the COVID-19 pandemic.

 The Pennsylvania Department of Agriculture is reminding dog owners that a 2021 dog license makes the perfect holiday gift for those canine companions.